AKuda1/Portfolio/_portfolio/deskai.md

 toc_label: "Contents"
 ---

-# DeskAI: Automated Campaign Management for Advertisers
+# Cereal: Is it healthy?

 The bulk of my time at [the Trade Desk][1] has been spent conceptualizing, testing, and prototyping a machine learning algorithm which automates the process of